plfa/plfa.github.io/src/plfa/part2/Inference.lagda.md

   + If they differ, we recurse:

-    - If lookup fails, we apply `ext∋` to conver the proof there is no derivation from the contained context to the extended context.
+    - If lookup fails, we apply `ext∋` to convert the proof there is no derivation from the contained context to the extended context.